This article is part of a larger series on How to Do Payroll.

 Rhode Island State Forms

 Rhode Island requires that you have all employees complete a federal W-4 form to determine what their federal withholding is.
-In addition, you will also need to have all employees complete an RI W-4, Rhode Island’s withholding form for state income tax.
+Additionally, you will also need to have all employees complete an RI W-4, Rhode Island’s withholding form for state income tax.

 - RI-W3: Transmittal of Wage and Tax Statements